Background (1953 film)

 Background (U.S. Edge of Divorce) is a 1953 British domestic drama film dealing with the effects of divorce, directed by Daniel Birt and starring Valerie Hobson, Philip Friend and Norman Wooland.
-It was based on the 1950 play of the same title by Warren Chetham-Strode, who also wrote the screenplay for the film.
+It marked the film debut of Barbara Hicks.
+It was based on the 1950 play of the same title by Warren Chetham-Strode, who also wrote the screenplay for the film, with Don Sharp.
 It was made at Southall Studios, with sets designed by the art director Michael Stringer.
+The film was produced by Group 3 Films and distributed by ABPC.

-A contemporary review in the Glasgow Herald gave the film a muted response, describing Hobson as "shrill" and Wooland as "too sympathetic", adding : " A heroic effort is made to apportion the blame fairly...yet intrinsically, one has to admit, the film has no great success."
+Background was released to cinemas in the United Kingdom on 3 November 1953.

 Plot

-John and Barbie Lomax (Friend and Hobson) have been married for almost 20 years, but the marriage has seemingly reached breaking point.
+John and Barbie Lomax have been married for almost 20 years, but the marriage has seemingly reached breaking point.
 After leaving the army, John has been working hard on making a career for himself as a barrister, which takes up all of his time and attention, leaving him exhausted and irritable.
 He acts intolerantly and dismissively towards Barbie and their three children, and the marital relationship comes under intolerable strain as the couple argue, bicker and snipe constantly at each other.
 Realising that the poisoned atmosphere is not good for the children to experience, they agree that in the circumstances divorce is the lesser evil.

 They are unprepared for how badly the children react when they break the news.
-The children jump to the conclusion that family friend 'Uncle' Bill Ogden (Woolard) is to blame, assuming from what they have seen that he has designs on Barbie.
+The children jump to the conclusion that family friend 'Uncle' Bill Ogden is to blame, assuming from what they have seen that he has designs on Barbie.
 While this is true, it does not explain the depth of unhappiness felt by both their parents at their increasingly acrimonious relationship.

 As the wheels of the divorce are set in motion, John and Barbie are faced with coming to agreement about what should happen to the children, whether all should be given to the custody of one parent, or whether they should be split up.
 Caught in the middle, the children take matters into their own hands, forcing their parents to reassess the wisdom of the path they are about to take.
 Finally they are forced into an about-face after realising the destructive effect of divorce on the children.
 They decided they must stay together for the sake of the family resolving to put on a brave face and live at least partly a life of pretense.
 However, a final moment when they laugh together for the first time in years about the relief and reconciliation of their children suggests that love and understanding might return to the marriage after all.